 - Upload speeds are a bit slower than we’d prefer

-pCloud is a cloud storage service based out of Switzerland that was founded in 2013.
-One of the major selling points for pCloud is their ease of use; the company set out to offer a cloud storage solution for customers that wasn’t confusing or difficult to use.
+pCloud is a company based out of Switzerland that was founded in 2013.
+One of the major selling points for pCloud is their ease of use; the company set out to offer a cloud backup solution for customers that wasn’t confusing or difficult to use.

 We really like the Ubuntu client offered by pCloud.
 Sharing files is easy, the service is fast, and pCloud is useable on any browser.
 The great positive with pCloud is that it doesn’t take up space on your computer the way most other cloud storage services do.
 Strong all-around service that is user-friendly and doesn’t have many downsides.

 - Faster than many of the comparable services

 - Secure data transfer that goes through TSL/SSL protocol and is copied to at least 3 server locations

 - pCloud is able to sync any folder whereas some competitors have one folder limitations

 - Ubuntu is the only officially supported Linux distribution

 - Local encryption isn’t part of pCloud’s standard plans